 - Failure to yield or stop at signs or lights

 - Reckless driving, including excessive speeding, swerving through traffic, not following the law such as not wearing seatbelt

 - Distracted driving, including texting-and-driving that can result in head-on collisions

 - Drunk driving

 - Medical Emergency

 - Failure to properly maintain vehicle, leading to catastrophic failures of tires, brakes, suspension or other critical parts

 Other non-driver related factors can cause or contribute to the car accident.
 Those factors include low visibility due to weather or darkness, broken pavement and potholes, icy or slick road surfaces, and defective vehicle parts.

-Talk to a West Virginia Car Accident Attorney Now
+Talk to a Wheeling Car Accident Attorney Now

-If you have been hurt in a car accident in West Virginia through no fault of your own, do not wait another day to begin pursuing financial compensation from those responsible for your accident and injuries.
+If you have been hurt in a car accident in Wheeling through no fault of your own, do not wait another day to begin pursuing financial compensation from those responsible for your accident and injuries.